 Butterfly House – Martis Camp, United States

 This modern building was constructed in 2015 by Sagemodern alongside a golf course in Martis Camp, California.
-Shrouded in foliage, this home boasts of a peaceful and secluded ambience – ideal for large families looking to leave the hustle and bustle of city life behind.
+Shrouded in foliage, this home boasts of a peaceful and secluded ambience – ideal for large families looking to leave the hustle and bustle of city life behind, just like families living in Kingdom Valley.
 There is plenty of room outdoors, and the exterior is comprised of wood with black accents for dramatic effect.
 The interior of this building is largely made of wood, including the ceiling.
 The open floor plan of the house’s main level means that the dining area, the kitchen, the sitting area, fireplace, and the lounge all occupy the same space.
 A covered deck presents an ideal spot for outdoor dining.
 The kitchen boasts of an island with bar made of dark wood and it contrasts nicely with the light-colored countertops and cabinets.
 The main level also has a mudroom with a drying rack for shoes and gloves.
 The media room is sure to keep kids entertained, while the home office gives off a soothing vibe, thanks to a clear view of the surrounding trees.
 Check more photos.

 House Zilvar – Czech Republic